Nov 28 , 2021

 More and more people are starting to care where their food comes from.
 Labels are supposed to guide us into what is healthy and humanely raised, but do they tell the full story?
 What happens when a marketing team designs that label?
 And what about Organic?
 Is it true to it’s reputation?

 First, let’s not discount the organic label too much.
 Often times it is a great way to guide you and typically a better choice than it’s non-organic counterpart.
 After all, chicken with an organic stamp is free from many toxins that conventional chicken is full of.
+Not all toxins, but most.
 However, it’s what the label doesn’t say is far more important than what it does say.
 This article isn’t to discredit organic, but rather make you aware of the gaps and show the importance of buying local and direct.